VihangiAndramana/FoodOrdering-CanteenManagment/README.md

 ## Introduction

 KDU-SC Canteen is a PHP based e-Commerce website which include food ordering and canteen managment.
-It basically built with HTML,CSS,PHP and MySQL DB.
+It basically built with HTML, CSS, PHP and MySQL DB.

 ## Features